-III.
-Audit Controls
+3. Audit Controls

 - A. System Security Review.
-All systems processing and/or storing DHCS PHI or PI must have at least an annual system risk assessment/security review which provides assurance that administrative, physical, and technical controls are functioning effectively and providing adequate levels of protection.
+Contractor must ensure audit control mechanisms that record and examine system activity are in place.
+All systems processing and/or storing Department PHI or PI must have at least an annual system risk assessment/security review which provides assurance that administrative, physical, and technical controls are functioning effectively and providing adequate levels of protection.
 Reviews should include vulnerability scanning tools. - B. Log Reviews.
-All systems processing and/or storing DHCS PHI or PI must have a routine procedure in place to review system logs for unauthorized access. - C. Change Control.
-All systems processing and/or storing DHCS PHI or PI must have a documented change control procedure that ensures separation of duties and protects the confidentiality, integrity and availability of data.
+All systems processing and/or storing Department PHI or PI must have a routine procedure in place to review system logs for unauthorized access. - C. Change Control.
+All systems processing and/or storing Department PHI or PI must have a documented change control procedure that ensures separation of duties and protects the confidentiality, integrity and availability of data.

-IV.
-Business Continuity / Disaster Recovery Controls
+4. Business Continuity / Disaster Recovery Controls

 - A. Emergency Mode Operation Plan.
-Contractor must establish a documented plan to enable continuation of critical business processes and protection of the security of electronic DHCS PHI or PI in the event of an emergency.
+Contractor must establish a documented plan to enable continuation of critical business processes and protection of the security of Department PHI or PI held in an electronic format in the event of an emergency.
 Emergency means any circumstance or situation that causes normal computer operations to become unavailable for use in performing the work required under this Agreement for more than 24 hours. - B. Data Backup Plan.
-Contractor must have established documented procedures to backup DHCS PHI to maintain retrievable exact copies of DHCS PHI or PI.
-The plan must include a regular schedule for making backups, storing backups offsite, an inventory of backup media, and an estimate of the amount of time needed to restore DHCS PHI or PI should it be lost.
-At a minimum, the schedule must be a weekly full backup and monthly offsite storage of DHCS data.
+Contractor must have established documented procedures to backup Department PHI to maintain retrievable exact copies of Department PHI or PI.
+The plan must include a regular schedule for making backups, storing backups offsite, an inventory of backup media, and an estimate of the amount of time needed to restore Department PHI or PI should it be lost.
+At a minimum, the schedule must be a weekly full backup and monthly offsite storage of Department data.

-V. Paper Document Controls
+5. Paper Document Controls

 - A. Supervision of Data.
-DHCS PHI or PI in paper form shall not be left unattended at any time, unless it is locked in a file cabinet, file room, desk or office.
+Department PHI or PI in paper form shall not be left unattended at any time, unless it is locked in a file cabinet, file room, desk or office.
 Unattended means that information is not being observed by an employee authorized to access the information.
-DHCS PHI or PI in paper form shall not be left unattended at any time in vehicles or planes and shall not be checked in baggage on commercial airplanes. - B. Escorting Visitors.
-Visitors to areas where DHCS PHI or PI is contained shall be escorted and DHCS PHI or PI shall be kept out of sight while visitors are in the area. - C. Confidential Destruction.
-DHCS PHI or PI must be disposed of through confidential means, such as cross cut shredding and pulverizing. - D. Removal of Data.
-DHCS PHI or PI must not be removed from the premises of the Contractor except with express written permission of DHCS. - E. Faxing.
-Faxes containing DHCS PHI or PI shall not be left unattended and fax machines shall be in secure areas.
+Department PHI or PI in paper form shall not be left unattended at any time in vehicles or planes and shall not be checked in baggage on commercial airplanes. - B. Escorting Visitors.
+Visitors to areas where Department PHI or PI is contained shall be escorted and Department PHI or PI shall be kept out of sight while visitors are in the area. - C. Confidential Destruction.
+Department PHI or PI must be disposed of through confidential means, such as cross cut shredding and pulverizing. - D. Removal of Data.
+Only the minimum necessary Department PHI or PI may be removed from the premises of the Contractor except with express written permission of the Department.
+Department PHI or PI shall not be considered "removed from the premises" if it is only being transported from one of Contractor's locations to another of Contractors locations. - E. Faxing.
+Faxes containing Department PHI or PI shall not be left unattended and fax machines shall be in secure areas.
 Faxes shall contain a confidentiality statement notifying persons receiving faxes in error to destroy them.
 Fax numbers shall be verified with the intended recipient before sending the fax. - F. Mailing.
-Mailings of DHCS PHI or PI shall be sealed and secured from damage or inappropriate viewing of PHI or PI to the extent possible.
-Mailings which include 500 or more individually identifiable records of DHCS PHI or PI in a single package shall be sent using a tracked mailing method which includes verification of delivery and receipt, unless the prior written permission of DHCS to use another method is obtained.
+Mailings containing Department PHI or PI shall be sealed and secured from damage or inappropriate viewing of such PHI or PI to the extent possible.

+Mailings which include 500 or more individually identifiable records of Department PHI or PI in a single package shall be sent using a tracked mailing method which includes verification of delivery and receipt, unless the prior written permission of the Department to use another method is obtained.